Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

-Coset cycles generalise the graph-theoretic notion of a cycle for \ca graphs. \emph{Coset paths} generalise the graph-theoretic notion of a path in the same way as coset cycles generalise ordinary cycles.
+Coset cycles generalise the graph-theoretic notion of a cycle for \ca graphs. \emph{Coset paths} generalise the graph-theoretic notion of a path in the same way.
 These coset paths and their behaviour in $n$-acyclic \ca graphs are the subject of this chapter.

-Many of the various definitions and notions that we will introduce from now on only make sense in 2-acyclic \ca graphs.
-This is the case because they are based on the unique minimal connecting set of generators $\gen(\vbar)$ defined in the previous chapter.
+Many of the various definitions and notions that we introduce from now on only make sense in 2-acyclic \ca graphs, because they are based on the set $\gen(\vbar)$.
 Therefore, and because every \ca graph has a 2-acyclic covering, we make the following assumption for the remainder of this section.

 \begin{pprov} Every \ca graph is assumed to be 2-acyclic. \end{pprov}

 \begin{definition}[Coset path] Let~$G$ be a \ca graph.
 A \emph{coset path of length~$\ell\geq 1$} is a labelled path $v_1,\alpha_1,v_2,\alpha_2,\dots,\alpha_\ell,v_{\ell+1}$ such that, for $1\leq i \leq \ell$,